Confronting our death can pull us out of our immersion in inauthentic everyday life, and provides the grounds to be our own.

 Death is non-relational.
-This is so given our relationships with it can never be experienced by another.
-It cannot be experienced through the deaths of others, but only through my relation to my own death.
-This yields something existentially salient – the non-relational characteristic of death radically individuates human beings, allowing them to “find themselves”, so to speak, from the humdrum and emulsified group to which human beings are oft to belong.
+Death cannot be experienced through the deaths of others, but only through my relation to my own mortality.
+This insight yields something existentially salient – the non-relational characteristic of death radically individuates human beings, allowing them to “find themselves”, so to speak, from the humdrum and emulsified group to which human beings are oft to belong.

 Death is certain.
-Whilst few are willing to sit around and talk about their own mortality, we do nevertheless hear about it and talk about the death of others: “One dies too, some-time, but not for the time being”.
-For Heidegger, “certain” means not merely recognising death’s certainty but acting in way appropriate to its verbal affirmation (think of Chekhov’s characters who ‘must go to Moscow’ but remain seated as the curtail falls on play after play and thus do not want to go to Moscow at all).
+While few are willing to sit around and talk about their mortality, we do nevertheless hear about it and talk about the death of others: “One dies too, some-time, but not for the time being”.
+For Heidegger, “certain” means not merely recognising death’s certainty but acting in a way appropriate to its verbal affirmation (think of Chekhov’s characters who ‘must go to Moscow’ but remain seated as the curtain falls on play after play and thus do not want to go to Moscow at all).

 Death is indefinite.
-The certainty of our ending is indefinite with respect to its ‘when.’
+The certainty of our ending is indeterminate concerning its ‘when.’
 This certainty and indefiniteness is the existential and fundamental meaning of Death.